davidgf/serverless-plugin-canary-deployments/README.md

 For now, the plugin only works with Lambda functions invoked by

 * API Gateway
-* Stream based (such as the triggered by Kinesis or DynamoDB Streams)
+* Stream based (such as the triggered by Kinesis, DynamoDB Streams or SQS)
 * SNS based events
 * S3 events
 * CloudWatch Scheduled events